SShankar-ssh/SShankar-ssh/README.md

 ## Hi there 👋

 🎯 Statistical Programmer
-🌱 Background in Nutritional Epidemiology
 💡 Open-Source Advocate

-- 🔭 I’m currently working on clinical programming activities in SAS and R.
-- 🌱 I’m currently learning ...
+---

+## About Me

+Experienced statistical programmer with experience in the area of medical nutrition, pharma & vaccines.

+---

+## Current Focus

+- Building reproducible analytics pipelines with open source tools

 <!--
 **SShankar-ssh/SShankar-ssh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.